akeneo/pim-helpcenter/content/md/first-steps/manage-families.md

 To remove an attribute from a family:

 1. Go under the `Attributes` tab
-1. Click on the `delete` icon to remove the relevant attribute
+1. Click on the `Delete` icon to remove the relevant attribute
 ![image](../img/dummy.png)
 1.  `Save` your update